Skip to main content

 To visualize data, choose the Trends option from any device that has RU enabled.
 This option is not displayed when tracking is not active or the license does not allow it.

-Note that for users with power tracking enabled, device_sensors is also shown here.
+For users with power tracking enabled, device_sensors is also shown here.

 Trends button on a device viewTrends button on a device view